isolver/ioHub/docs/iohub/manual/performance.rst

 utilizing a separate CPU core of a multicore CPU if possible (which it should be).

-The ioHub is constantly either checking for new events from a device, or is being notified of new events as they are ade available by the underlying device driver / user level event API.
-The ioHub has been written to run as a non- blocking event server, meaning that no code that checks for new events on a device 'waits' until an event is available.
+The ioHub is constantly either checking for new events from a device, or is being notified of new events as they are made available by the underlying device driver / user level event API. ioHub has been written to run as a non- blocking event server, meaning that no code that checks for new events on a device 'waits' until an event is available.
 For devices that need to be polled, a 'peak' and 'get' approach is always used instead.
 This results in any given operation that runs on the ioHub taking well under a msec, often under 50 usec.

-Therefore device are constantly being monitored with an average update interval of about 1 msec across all devices within the ioHub software itself.
+Device are constantly being monitored with an average update interval of about 1 msec across all devices within the ioHub software itself.
 This means that event time stamping will occur within about 1 msec or less on average, relative to when the event was made available to the ioHub system.
-Further more, since the ioHub is running as a separate Python process, on a separate CPU core, much 'more' can be done with the events that are received than is normally feasible when event collection is handled by the same Python process that is responsible for all the really heavy work that an experiment runtime needs to handle.
+Furthermore, since ioHub runs as a separate Python process, on a separate CPU core, much 'more' can be done with the events that are received than is normally feasible when event collection is handled by the same Python process that is responsible for all the really heavy work that an experiment runtime needs to handle.
 Overall system CPU usage is higher of course, but it is spread across two CPU cores instead of all being limited to one.

-For example, 'all' events received by ioHub can be saved for later access and analysis, regardless of what subset of these events are actually being used by the experiment paradigm.
+Dedicated event monitoring allows 'all' events received by ioHub to be saved for later access and analysis, regardless of what subset of these events are actually being used by the experiment paradigm.
 For example ioHub has been used to simultaneously save analog input data from eight channels of a DAQ device sampling each channel at 1000 Hz, while also saving